kevinquillen/hoi/README.md

 You can also put a Hoi file at `~/.hoi/.hoi.global.yml` to provide globally available commands.
 These will be available everywhere.
 If a `.hoi.yml` file exists in your project directory, both files will be merged.

+### Environment Variables

+Hoi automatically loads environment variables from `.env` and `.env.local` files located in the same directory as your `.hoi.yml` file.
+This allows you to configure your commands with environment-specific values without modifying the command definitions.

+If both files exist, `.env` is loaded first, and then `.env.local` is loaded, with variables in `.env.local` taking precedence over those defined in `.env`.
+This follows the common pattern of having `.env` for shared configuration and `.env.local` for local overrides.

 ### Running Commands